HanjoStudy/UCT_hons_proj/README.md

 * I wil turn up for appointments if professionally organised
 * Write to check up on a regular basis on all as deadlines approach
 * Help with grammar and spelling as best I can
-* Will inform you when I am not available (this WILL also on this github page)
+* Will inform you when I am not available (this WILL also be on this github page)
-* Add anything interesting I find as you need it
+* Add anything interesting I find

 ## Role of student